Laura Anne Jones: Between Senedd terms

 At the 2015 general election she contested the safe Labour seat of Islwyn for the Conservatives and finished third with 5,366 votes.
 At the 2019 general election she contested the Labour seat of Blaenau Gwent for the Conservatives and finished third with 5,749 votes.

 In the 2017 Welsh local elections she was elected to the Wyesham ward on Monmouthshire County Council winning 42% of the vote and defeating Welsh Labour's Catherine Fookes.
 She did not contest the 2022 Monmouthshire County Council elections.
-Her previous ward, Wyesham, elected an independent candidate.
+Her previous ward, Wyesham, elected an independent candidate (Emma Bryn).

 Second Senedd period (2020–present)

 Following the death of Mohammad Asghar in June 2020, it was confirmed in July 2020 that Jones would become the MS for South Wales East, having been the next Conservative candidate on the regional list in the Assembly's 2016 election.
 She was appointed as Shadow Minister for Equalities, Children and Young People by Paul Davies shortly after.
 In January 2021, after Paul Davies stood down as leader and was replaced by Andrew RT Davies, when her role was expanded to include Housing and Local Government.
 These roles ceased to be shadow ministries in March 2021, after Nick Ramsay stood down to contest the 2021 Senedd Elections as an independent.

 She was re-elected at the 2021 Senedd election.
 After the elections, she was appointed as Shadow Minister for Education.
 She held this role until the April 2024 reshuffle, where she was moved to the Shadow Culture portfolio, which she held for just under 2 months.

 In 2021, past Facebook posts from Jones surfaced in which she said "I would like to do a spot of chav shooting" and "a shame that isn't legal."
 Jones apologised for the comments.

 Jones left the Shadow Cabinet in June 2024, to face investigation by the South Wales Police and the Senedd's Standards Commissioner over allegations relating to her expenses.
 In November 2025, she was cleared of any wrongdoing relating to her expenses.

 In September 2024, former AM and Wales Secretary David T. C. Davies joined Jones' staff.

 Shortly after Andrew RT Davies announced his resignation as leader of the Welsh Conservatives, in December of 2024, he told the BBC that Jones had been re-admitted into the Shadow Cabinet as Shadow Minister for Culture, Tourism and Sport.
 Jones voted that she had confidence in Davies, and seconded a motion requiring the vote to be held as a show of hands, rather than as a secret ballot as had initially been expected.

 After Darren Millar took leadership of the Welsh Conservative Party, Jones was reshuffled to the role of Shadow Cabinet Secretary for Local Government, Housing and the Armed Forces.